 We welcome your inquiries regarding our department and services.

-Providers do not have to enroll to use the service; simply call the toll-free number during business hours (8 a.m. to 5 p.m.) with any type of child mental health question, and a PAL representative will pick up the phone.
-Providers can be reimbursed for their phone time with PAL involving DSHS clients.
+Healthcare providers do not have to enroll to use the service; simply call the toll-free number during business hours with any type of child mental health question.

 Community Behavioral Health Resources

 Below is a list of those diagnoses or conditions for which community resources are available to serve your patients' needs.
 We have included links that may help you find appropriate help for your child.

 Patients who are covered only by DSHS/Medicaid and reside outside of King County

 Sexual abuse/sexual assault